angeloashmore/ts-prismic/README.md

 ### Predicate Builders

-The following predicate builders can be used with `buildQueryURL`.
+The following functions can be used to build predicates for use with `buildQueryURL`.

 - [`at`](./src/predicate.ts)
 - [`not`](./src/predicate.ts)